 In addition to this grant, KinderCollege was awarded a mini grant of $500 from the Idaho Association for the Education of Young Children in April.
 Wimer said she plans to use the money to buy a new dishwasher to replace a hot water sanitizer that broke down shortly before the pandemic hit.

-KinderCollege is open 7:30 a.m.-5:30 p.m. during the weekdays and is divided into three sections – each with a lead staff person and an LC work study student.
-The sections are 6 weeks-18 month, 18 months-3 years, and 3-6 years old.
+KinderCollege is open 7:30 a.m.-5:30 p.m. during the weekdays and is divided into three sections – each with a lead staff person and an LC work-study student.
+The sections are 6 weeks-18 months, 18 months-3 years, and 3-6 years old.

 For more information on KinderCollege at LC State, contact Wimer at either [email protected] or 208-792-2254.